-The industry supported laws passed in the four states enable the paint industry to implement a collection program by providing a level playing field among manufacturers and retailers; a sustainable financing system; and an antitrust exemption for activities pursuant to the program — most notably the financing system.
+The paint manufacturing industry supported the laws passed in the seven states because these laws enable the paint industry to implement a collection program by providing a level playing field among manufacturers and retailers.
+These laws also provide a sustainable financing system and an anti-trust exemption for activities pursuant to the program.

 American Coatings Association